Pangdam II/Sriwijaya and Forkopimda host Indonesian President Joko Widodo's working visit to Bengkulu - ExBulletin

 Pangdam II/Sriwijaya and Forkopimda host Indonesian President Joko Widodo’s working visit to Bengkulu

-Liputan4.com, Palembang – (Pendam II/Sriwijaya).
-Pangdam II/Sriwijaya TNI Major General Hilman Hadi, SIP, MBA, M.Han., and Mrs. Hesti Hilman Hadi and Forkopimda Bengkulu welcomed the arrival of the President of the Republic of Indonesia (RI) Ir.
+BENGKULU – Pangdam II/Sriwijaya TNI Major General Hilman Hadi, SIP MBA Mr. Han, and Mrs. Hesti Hilman Hadi and Forkopimda Bengkulu welcomed the arrival of the President of the Republic of Indonesia (RI) Ir.
 Joko Widodo and Mrs. Iriana and their entourage at Fatmawati Soekarno Airport, Bengkulu City, Wednesday (19/07/2023).

-Besides Pangdam II/Sriwijaya, they also hosted the visit of the President of the Republic of Indonesia and his entourage, including the Governor of Bengkulu Rohidin Mersyah and the Chief Inspector General of the Regional Police of Bengkulu Pol.
-Wijaya armed each and his wife.
+Besides Pangdam II/Sriwijaya, they also welcomed the visit of the President of the Republic of Indonesia and his entourage comprising Governor of Bengkulu Rohidin Mersyah and Chief Inspector General of Bengkulu Regional Police of Armed Police Wijaya each and his wife.

 Using the Indonesian presidential plane, from Halim Perdanakusuma Airport in Jakarta, Indonesian President Joko Widodo and his entourage arrived at Fatmawati Soekarno Airport in the city of Bengkulu at around 3:15 p.m.
 WIB.

-On the agenda for his visit this time, President Joko Widodo and his entourage visited a number of locations in Bengkulu Regency to prioritize community services in the form of health services, education, daily markets, stunting services and regional chiefs work programs and inaugurated the Bengkulu-Taba Penanjung Toll Road.
+On the agenda for his visit this time, President Joko Widodo and his entourage visited a number of places in Bengkulu district to prioritize community services in the form of health services, education, daily markets, stunting services and regional chiefs work programs and inaugurated the Bengkulu-Taba Penanjung toll road.

 |